arduino/docs-content/content/software/app-lab/8.integrations/1.companion-app/companion-app.md

 ## Conclusion

 In this tutorial, you learned how to transform your smartphone into a wireless input device for Arduino App Lab using the Arduino IoT Remote app.
-You successfully configured your network environment, paired your phone with the UNO Q via a QR code, and streamed live video to power an AI object detection model.
+You successfully configured your network environment, paired your phone with your board via a QR code, and streamed live video to power an AI object detection model.

 This integration eliminates the need for external USB webcams, allowing you to prototype computer vision applications more freely.
 By understanding the handshake mechanism between the Python® backend and the JavaScript frontend, you now have the foundation to build custom applications that leverage the powerful sensors already present in your mobile device.